tYigitYilmaz/ORM-and-entity-generator/some-service/README.md

-# ORM Template and Generator
+# ORM and Entity Generator

 ### Available methods and implementations